When we study the history of Sweden, we can see how different groups of people have immigrated to this country over hundreds of years.

 However, for the following groups, no such labour market assessment was carried out:

-The period of residence in order to apply for Swedish citizenship was lowered from seven to five years, 2 years for citizens of the Nordic countries.
+The period of residence in order to apply for Swedish citizenship was lowered from seven to five years, two years for citizens of the Nordic countries.
 The same requirements apply today.

 In 1985, a new system for the reception of asylum seekers was introduced.
 The responsibility was handed over from the labour market authorities (AMS) to the Swedish Immigration Board (the predecessor of the Swedish Migration Board).